Farama-Foundation/gym-docs/docs/source/environments/atari/index.md

 - **mode**: `int`.
 Game mode, see [[2]](#2).
 Legal values depend on the environment and are listed in the table above.

 - **difficulty**: `int`.
 Difficulty of the game, see [[2]](#2).
 Legal values depend on the environment and are listed in the table above.
-Together with `mode`, this determines the "option" of the game.
+Together with `mode`, this determines the "flavor" of the game.

 - **obs_type**: `str`.
 This argument determines what observations are returned by the environment.
 Its values are:
 	- ram: The 128 Bytes of RAM are returned